What Is a Flex Room, And Is It a Must-Have for Buyers?

 “A side table with a cantilevered top is a great option as a landing spot for your keys and your phone,” says Austin.

-Consider staple pieces such as a trunk that doubles as a coffee table, a bench at the foot of a bed, or an etagere shelf for multiple uses.
+Consider staple pieces, such as a trunk that doubles as a coffee table, a bench at the foot of a bed, or an etagere shelf for multiple uses.

-“You can use an etagere as a nightstand, as bathroom storage, office shelves, or a dining room display,” says Carpenter.
+“You can use an etagere as a nightstand, bathroom storage, office shelves, or a dining room display,” says Carpenter.

 Other key pieces to furnish a flex space include bookshelves, small dressers, nightstands, and chests.
 “A desk that doubles as a workspace, vanity, and eating space works great in small spaces,” says Carpenter.